Sohan708/aibc_demo/README.md

 ## Data Flow

 1. The C program reads temperature data from the D6T-44L-06 sensors via I2C bus 0.
-2. The data is formatted and written to the named pipe at `/tmp/sensor_data_pipe`.
+2. The data is formatted and written to the file at `/tmp/sensor_data_pipe` (Linux) or a specified file path on Windows.
-3. The Node.js application reads from the pipe and forwards the data to the configured API endpoint.
+3. The Node.js application continuously reads from the file in real-time and forwards the data to the configured API endpoint at `http://192.168.5.104:3000/api/data`.
-4. If the API is unreachable, the data is buffered and retried later.
+4. The system will automatically reconnect if the pipe or API becomes unavailable.

 ## API Data Format